 Somewhere between 22,000 and 45,000 died each year from lack of medical insurance in the 2000s.
 Uninsured people sacrifice visits to the doctor, prescription drugs, and other forms of treatment because they cannot afford them, and thus make health problems worse or never discover them until it is too late.
 Children without insurance were 60% more likely to die after hospitalization than those with insurance.
 As more people gain insurance, deaths are reduced.
 Obamacare was modeled after a Republican-led program in Massachusetts where every 830 adults who gained insurance translated to one fewer deaths.
 Obamacare determined colonoscopies should be free; the number of Americans undergoing colonoscopies rose, increasing early colorectal cancer detection, saving thousands of lives.
 It should not be surprising lack of insurance is a death sentence, considering how much treatment costs without it, from hundreds a month to treat diabetes (and $5,000-$7,000 for an insulin pump) to over $100,000 for just the first year of treating brain cancer.
 Those who don’t perish are ruined financially.
 In 2013, an estimated 645,000 bankruptcies were linked to massive medical bills.
 At the beginning of 2016, 20% of insured Americans were having difficulty paying their medical bills.
 63 million insured people say they have had to sacrifice needed care due to cost.

 While some conservatives claim all Americans have access to healthcare because hospitals have emergency rooms, this is absurd on its face.
 Even though you can get emergency surgery or medicine without insurance at the E.R., you cannot get chemotherapy, nor preventative care and tests that can detect illnesses and disorders early on, saving lives.
-In other parts of the world, people die outside emergency rooms because they have no money or insurance.
+(In other parts of the world, people die outside emergency rooms because they have no money or insurance.)
+E.R. visits leave people with massive bills, anywhere from $100-$12,600 more than Medicare recipients pay.
 Further, unless we switch to a model where taxes cover insurance for all, we will struggle to preserve the necessary and moral U.S. law that no one can be turned away from an E.R. because he or she is uninsured.
 Emergency rooms will continue to shut down, overcrowding all the others, because they are underfunded.
 The U.S. lost a quarter of its emergency rooms between 1990 and 2011 because the patients had no money and no insurance provider hospitals could bill.

 Clearly, under the current system the desires of insurance companies and healthcare providers for profit are antithetical to the medical needs of human beings.
 Wouldn’t a system in which people didn’t need health insurance be preferable?
 Where people could visit their doctors and if they needed a procedure or medicine they couldn’t afford the government would cover it?
 Where insurance companies died out because they were no longer needed?
 Isn’t circumventing the profit motive the ethical thing to do, to save lives?